 Magnesium's role in the balance of sodium and potassium is as an intermediary.
 Potassium can't cross the cell membrane on its own, and needs magnesium to move across the cell membrane.

-Once the cell membrane is open, the cell can absorb all of the potassium it needs for a proper balance.
-This process of achieving sodium and potassium balance accounts for 20 to 40 percent of the resting energy your body expends, demonstrating how crucial it is to healthy body function.
+Once the cell membrane is open, the cell can absorb all of the potassium it needs to function properly.
+This process of achieving sodium and potassium balance accounts for 20 to 40 percent of the resting energy your body uses, showing just how essential it is to healthy body function.